Predicting the future

-In a long line of behavioural shifts another is emerging.
-Our search behaviours are changing to seek out higher quality of food of the mind.
-The rise of ‘fake news’ and a blurring of lines between what is machine-generated, and what is truthful, its no wonder we are hungry for information that we can rely on.
+In a long line of behavioural shifts another is emerging as our search behaviours are changing to seek out higher quality of food of the mind.
+The rise of ‘fake news’ and a blurring of lines between what is machine-generated, and what is truthful, it’s no wonder we are hungry for information that we can rely on.
 Our search appetite is now more selective, like a fussy eater.

 We know the types of information we enjoy and those we would rather avoid.
 Search engines have taken note and are adapting.
 Search algorithms are tweaking and pulsating to provide us with information in new ways.

 Search engines have evolved to understand the value of providing us with individual experiences.
 They want to befriend us, to become our trusted advisor to provide us with a frictionless, and serendipitous encounter as we skip along the search paths for the themes and concepts we choose to explore.